Alvf/Collision-Penalty-Analysis/README.md

  - `Q` or `Esc` will quit without saving anything.

 ## Matlab Verification
-Matlab scripts for testing the energies described in the paper are located in `Matlab_Verification.` Running any of the `Verify_[energy/length]` scripts will validate analytic expressions against numerical differences.
+Matlab scripts for testing the energies described in the paper are located in `Matlab_Verification.` Running any of the `Verify_[energy/length]` notebooks will validate analytic expressions against numerical differences.

+## C++ Unit Tests
+You can run unit tests for the C++ energy implementations like so:

+    cd projects/unitTests
+    make depend
+    make
+    cd ../../bin
+    ./unitTests

 ## Collision Eigenanalysis
 The files located in `src/Collision` contain C++ implementations of general energy eigenpairs and